dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 - Limited turns - Limited turns simulates the time constraint and sense of urgency of the player's situation, prompting them to make strategic moves and decisions.
 - Scare resource management - managing limited Action Points(AP), fuel, health, and supplies forces strategic choices
 - Dynamic Hazards - Unpredictable events and encounters with zombies, hostile survivors, stractural hazards create dangerous obstacles for players to navigate and adapt to.
-- Risk vs. Reward Decisions - Choosing, which, when, and how to rescue survivors is difficult considering the significant impact it has on resource consumption and exposure to hazards.
+- Risk vs. Reward Decisions - Choosing which, when, and how to rescue survivors is difficult considering the significant impact it has on resource consumption and exposure to hazards.

 ### Progression
 <!--